coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 the skill represents.
 After the description are a few other types of
 information:

-**Check:** What a character ("you" in the skill description) can do with a successful skill check and the check's DC.
+**Check:** What a character (“you” in the skill description) can do with a successful skill check and the check’s DC.

 **Action:** The type of action using the skill requires, or the amount of time required for a check.

 **Try Again:** Any conditions that apply to successive attempts to use the skill successfully.
-If the skill doesn't allow you to attempt the same task more than once, or if failure carries an inherent penalty (such as with the Climb skill), you can't take 20.
+If the skill doesn’t allow you to attempt the same task more than once, or if failure carries an inherent penalty (such as with the Climb skill), you can’t take 20.
 If this paragraph is omitted, the skill can be retried without any inherent penalty, other than the additional time required.